 (IX) Fails to provide a clear separation between rural and urban uses.

 The proposed development places suburban residential uses in the middle of a rural area.
-The touted "density transition" label for the proposal seems designed to put a positive spin on development that is exactly the opposite of maintaining a "a clear separation between rural and urban uses".
-There is no explanation of why a "transition" is needed here.
-The current land use designation for the property is the appropriate designation.
+The "transition" concept behind the proposal is exactly the opposite of maintaining a "a clear separation between rural and urban uses".